DevinCastillo5/Momentum/docs/UserResarch.md

 - Team Action: Our team plans on integrating a social feature but will allow users to opt out of the feature in case they prefer solo workouts in order to not let them shy away from our app.

 ### Observation 3
--Observation: Our users prefer a combination of a structured workout plan and guided, step-by-step instructions.
+- Observation: Our users prefer a combination of a structured workout plan and guided, step-by-step instructions.
--Supporting Data: 68% of our respondents are interested in a structured fitness plan and 59% want a guided step-by-step workout.
+- Supporting Data: 68% of our respondents are interested in a structured fitness plan and 59% want a guided step-by-step workout.
 These percentages take the lead.
--Team Action: Develop a guided experience with instructional videos, progress tracking, and adaptive recommendations based on user performance.
+- Team Action: Develop a guided experience with instructional videos, progress tracking, and adaptive recommendations based on user performance.